ATNF/askapsdp/README.txt

 Express install (for the very brave - takes a long time)
 ===============
-The following will (hopefully) automatically install setuptools, recursivebuild, Tools, ThirdPartyLibraries and Code.
+The following will (hopefully) automatically install setuptools, recursivebuild, Tools, 3rdParty and Code.
 If you don't want to do it all at once then skip this and move to the next step. cd svnCONRAD python setup.py -q install